 First of all, do not stack gold rings that are vastly different shades of gold.
 Yellowy gold next to champagne gold isn’t delicious.
 Colorwise, one thing to keep in mind when choosing rings that you want to wear together is that the number of karats impacts the color.
 Rings that are 18k gold will be brighter yellow compared to 14k gold.
 That’s because 18k gold is 75% pure gold, while 14k is made of 58.3% pure gold.
 The rest is a mixture of other metals, such as nickel, zinc, iron, and copper.
 Likewise, 14k rose gold will have more of a pink color since it has more copper in it and less pure gold than 18k rose gold rings.

-When piling on the rings, I also recommend avoiding cuff bracelets.
-The combination will make your hands look puffy, short and/or big.
-Instead, try no bracelets or thin bangles, as you can see I did in the photo below.
+When piling on the rings, I also recommend avoiding cuff bracelets or other large bracelets.
+It throws off the balance.
+Instead, try thin bracelets or no bracelets, as you can see I did in the photo below.

 It is also worth noting that I hate gold rings (stacking or otherwise) that have prominent edges.
 They pull at and destroy your gorgeous clothing and can scratch you and others.
 Here are the ring shapes and designs I no longer purchase or recommend: